Patch summary

 NIST (National Institute of Standards and Technology) can take up to 2 weeks to update their website.

 CVE Count: The number of CVEs the patch contains.
 If at least one CVE for the patch that has been exploited, a bug icon displays .
-Click the icon to open the Patch Details panel for more details.
+Click the icon to open the Patch Details page for more details.

 Vendor Severity : The patches are categorized to one of the following types: